chaitanyakolluru/provider-simpleJsonApp/README.md

 Run this command to create a record MR:

 ```
 $ kubctl apply -f testYml/record.yml
 ```

 This file contains spec for the record Managed Resource.
 Details on some fields added below:

 ```
 apiVersion: records.simplejsonapp.crossplane.io/v1alpha1
 kind: Record
 metadata:
-name: example-record
+  name: example-record-new
   namespace: default
 spec:
   providerConfigRef:
-name: provider-simplejsonapp-config ## Every MR can point to the Provider Config its Provider could use to authenticate to the external system
+    name: provider-simplejsonapp-config     ## this references the ProviderConfig and therefore the provider details(secret here) that it needs to use to manage this resource
-forProvider: ## contains object with details on record properties
+  forProvider:              ## everything under this object are Record MR's properties
-name: chaitanyaSomething
+    name: testingNow
     age: 22
     location: something
     designation: something
+    todos:
-todos: - see if running in kind woks - set it up with local k8s - causing an update - testing provider image setup
+      - see if running in kind woks
+      - set it up with local k8s
+      - causing an update
+      - testing provider image setup
+      - something new
+      - testing also
 ```

 Once you apply record.yml file, you can then see the record created as part of k8s api (Managed resource) and can also verify